Mahloromela/Research/README.md

 # Research

-The repo is stil being updted
+The repo is still being updated